singhanju12340/MyTeacher/content/Database/Dynamo DB.md

 **Data Modeling Constraints**: DynamoDB demands careful data modeling to perform well, optimized for key-value and document structures.
 If you find yourself frequently using Global Secondary Indexes (GSIs) and Local Secondary Indexes (LSIs), a relational database like PostgreSQL might be a better fit.

 **Vendor Lock-in**: Choosing DynamoDB means locking into AWS.

+Example cost: 2M writes a second of ~100 bytes would cost you about 100k a day.